kshedden/case_studies/methods/power.md

 # Power analysis and study design

 Empirical research is the process of using data to address questions about the natural world.
-Empirical research always starts with a well-formulated question.
+Such efforts always start with a well-formulated question.
 After sepcifying a question, one can consider what data and analytic methods may be used to address the question.